 The Library is a City department; additionally, two groups--the Rockland Public Library Endowment Association, and Friends of Rockland Public Library continue to provide robust support of time, energy, and funds.

 The current staff members are Amy Levine, Director, Patty King, Deputy Librarian, Jean Young, Children’s Librarian, Teresa Verrill, Library Technician, Jessie Blanchard, Utility Librarian, and Katie Drago, Reference & Circulation.
 Regular part-time staff are Ellen Hayes and Mary Jane Martin.
 Part-time substitutes are Barbara Bibro, Janet Corcoran, Mary Ann Giasson, and Kim Slocomb.
-Lastly, the new Sunday crew, led by Barbara or Janet, consist of Ellen, Pam Bryer, and Wyatt Porter.
+Lastly, the new Sunday crew, led by Barbara or Janet, consist of Ellen, Pam Bryer, Wyatt Porter, Sarah Lawson and Zachary Cornish.

 A column from the Courier Gazette, February 6, 1926, is as fresh and relevant today as when it was penned: